79man/miniProxy/README.md

 * No cookie support
 * Basic AJAX support, but only for browsers that use `XMLHttpRequest`

+## Additional Improvements

+* Eliminated warnings caused by presence of &amp; in the action filed of forms
+* Support to prevent re-proxification of already proxified URLs in client javascript

 ## Contact and Feedback

 If you'd like to contribute to miniProxy or file a bug or feature request, please visit [its GitHub page][4].